woctezuma/epic-games-achievements/README.md

 for a total of 67 achievements (1500 XP) for the whole package, versus 50 achievements (1000 XP) for the base game.

 4) there are bugs.
 For instance, Aeon Must Die has a negative number of completionists.

-There are also cases for which achievements are planned, being implemented, or the studio tried but gave up, which leads to weird situations.
+5) if the total XP is zero, then achievements are planned, being implemented, or the studio tried but gave up.

-5) the 100% unlock rate for an achievement (["Out of bed"][supraland-achievements]) of the game "Supraland" is not a bug.
+6) if the highest unlock rate is 0%, then achievements are most likely broken for this game.

-This is an achievement obtained right at the start of the game.
+7) the 100% unlock rate for an achievement (["Out of bed"][supraland-achievements]) of the game "Supraland" is not a bug: this achievement is obtained right at the start of the game.

 ## References